Jan Dobeš

 Iva Pacáková

 Iva was born and raised in Brno, Czech Republic.
 She moved to Prague, where she started studying general biology at the Faculty of Science of Charles University.
-She completed her BSc studies in the laboratory of Jan Dobeš, where she wrote her bachelor thesis.
-Now she continues her MSc studies in immunology.
+She completed her BSc and MSc studies in the laboratory of Jan Dobeš, where she wrote her Bachelor and Master thesis.
+Now she continues her PhD studies in Immunology.
+Her research mainly focuses on mucosal immunology and the host-commensal microbe interactions.

 Alumni